National Organizations & Websites

 www.diadelamujerlatina.org

-Promotes health awareness to the underserved Latino community by providing ethnicspecific education with a focus on early detection screening of breast and cervical cancer, as well as other chronic diseases.
+Promotes health awareness to the underserved Latino community by providing ethnic-specific education with a focus on early detection screening of breast and cervical cancer, as well as other chronic diseases.
 Resources for hosting a Health Fiesta.

 Contact: